Ogweno/paper-yadkin-swat-study/README.md

 Suttles, K.M., N. K. Singh, J.M.
 Vose, K.L.
 Martin, R.E.
 Emanuel, J.W.
 Coulston, S.M.
 Saia, and M.T.
 Crump.
 2018.
 Assessment of Hydrologic Vulnerability to Urbanization and Climate Change in a Rapidly Changing Watershed in the Southeast U.S. *Science of the Total Environment*.
 XX(XX):XX-XX.

 **Paper Availability**<br>
-The paper is available at XXXX.
-Please contact Kelly Suttles directly for a copy of the pre-print, if you do not have a subscription to the journal.
+The paper is available online at [XXXX](XXXX).
+If you do not have a subscription to the journal, please contact Kelly Suttles directly for a copy of the pre-print.

 ## Data & File Overview ##

+[some general description here, say something about how we don't provide swat v? setup files and they can be generated using the data provided here if you still need them please contact kelly if you want those]

 **File List**<br>
 Filename: XXXX <br>